DMIU-ShELL/MOSAIC/README.md

 - Environment setup YAMLs are located in `./ymls/`

 ## Usage
+MOSAIC is designed to run a single agent per execution.
+The launcher.py file enables quick and easy concurrent execution of many agents.
+We recommend the use of a single device per agent, or a GPU server machine.
+If Multi Instance GPU is available, it is strongly recommend enabling.
+MIGs were used on NVIDIA A100 GPUs for the experiments in this study.

 ### Run a Single Agent
 All seeds used in the paper can be found in `README_seeds.md`